Khurram Zaki

 Syed Khurram Zaki (26 March 1976 – 7 May 2016) was a Pakistani journalist and human rights activist.
 He was educated in Karachi, where he attended the National University of Computer and Emerging Sciences from 1998 to 2001.

 Zaki, a Shia, was known for his opposition to religious extremism and banned terrorist organisations such as TTP, ASWJ, and LeJ.

 Professional career

 Contact Plus

 Zaki's professional career began in 2002 at Contact Plus, a BTL division of Interflow Communications.
 He worked in the Strategy Department as Activation Manager under the leadership of Syed Abdul Karim Tanveer.
-His work involved lead and management of loyalty clubs to encourage development of products such as Lipton, the tea brand of Unilever Pakistan.

 TV One/News ONE

 Zaki joined TV One in 2005 as Director/Producer in Current Affairs department working under Sajjad Mir, the former editor of Nawaiwaqt.
 He directed and produced "Sajjad Mir kay Sath", "Taboo", "Front Page" and many other current affairs and infotainment programs including hosting a number of religious shows himself like "Sirat e Mustaqeem" and "Deen Dialogue".
 Within two years of joining TV One/News ONE, Taher A. Khan asked him to head and lead the current affairs and infotainment department as Sajjad Mir left News One for Waqt News, Lahore.
 He also conducted a number of current affairs and political talk shows like "Front Page" and "Election Beat" focusing on Terrorism, Talibanization, Sectarianism and Security issues.